webpy/webpy.github.com/tutorial3.md

     </head>
     <body>
     <p>You are visiting page <b>$page</b>.</p>
-    <p>The answer to all questions is: $number</p>
+    <p>Find the answer to all questions below:
+    $for number in numbers:
+        <p>$number</p>
     </body>
     </html>

-Besides defining a page structure, these templates will use variables (e.g. `title`).
-The first line `def with (title, page, number)` will tell web.py that this template needs to be called with three arguments.
-Wherever `$title` is used the actual value of `title` is inserted.
+Besides defining a page structure, these templates will use variables.
+The first line of `hello.html` (`def with (title, page, number)`) will tell web.py that this template needs to be called with three arguments.
+Wherever `$title` is used in the template the actual value of `title` is inserted.

+Arguments of `bye.html` are `title`, `page` and an arbitrary number of numbers (`*numbers`).
+All arguments beside `title` and `page` are put into the list `numbers`.
+This list is then iterated (`$for number in numbers:`) and each number (`number`) is written in its own paragraph.
+You see that `$` is not only used to access template variables but also to evaluate (safe) Python code like `for` loops or `if` statements.

-Now insert the following line before your class definitions to tell web.py where your templates are located:
+Now insert the following line before your class definitions to create a so called template renderer.
+The location of your templates is passed to the renderer as an argument:

     render = web.template.render('templates/')